NiCHE Canada Logo

 Lori Lee Oates

-Lori Lee is an Instructors in the Humanities and Social Sciences at Memorial University of Newfoundland and Labrador.
+Lori Lee is a Teaching Assistant Professor in the Department of Sociology at Memorial University of Newfoundland.
 Her Ph.D. is in global and imperial history from the University of Exeter, focusing on the global movement of ideas in the nineteenth century.
-Her current research interests include the resource curse, environmentalism in the history of international thought, and women and climate justice.
+Lori Lee's current research interests include the resource curse, and women and climate justice.

-At present, Lori Lee is working on her first monograph for SUNY Press.
-She has also been a contributor to CBC Newfoundland and Labrador, The Globe and Mail, Canada's National Observer, and The Hill Times.
-Lori Lee has been a vocal advocate in her public scholarship of the need to move away from the development of further oil projects in Canada, and the problems with mega dams in recent Canadian History.
-She has advised national environmental groups on the political economy of climate change and a just transition off fossil fuels and appeared in national media on the topic.
-Lori Lee is also pleased to be a member of the NICHE editorial team.
+At present, Lori Lee is working on her first monograph for SUNY Press and a special issue on Gender and Climate Justice for Atlantis: Critical Studies in Gender, Social Justice & Culture.
+She has been a contributor to the CBC, The Globe and Mail, Canada's National Observer, and The Hill Times.
+Lori Lee has advised national environmental groups on the political economy of climate change and a just transition off fossil fuels.

 October 27, 2022November 29, 20227 minute readby Lori Lee Oates